 - Upcycle as much as possible.

-- Donate old items rather than throwing them out.
+- Donate old items to thrift stores, rather than throwing them out.

 - Avoid shopping for unneeded items.
 You don’t have much room in your tiny home as it is, and the packaging will only add to your garbage pile.